Chemoton: Property

 The chemoton is a protocell that grows by metabolism, reproduces by biological fission, and has at least rudimentary genetic variation.
 Thus, it contains three subsystems, namely an autocatalytic network for metabolism, a lipid bilayer for structural organisation, and a replicating machinery for information.
 Unlike cellular metabolic reactions, the metabolism of the chemoton is in an autonomous chemical cycle and is not dependent on enzymes.
 Autocatalysis produces its own structures and functions.
 Hence, the process itself has no hereditary variation.
 However, the model includes another molecule (T in the diagram) that is spontaneously produced and is incorporated into the structure.
 This molecule is amphipathic like membrane lipids, but it is highly dynamic, leaving small gaps that close and open frequently.
 This unstable structure is important for new amphipathic molecules to be added, so that a membrane is subsequently formed.
 This will become a microsphere.
 Due to metabolic reaction, osmotic pressure will build up inside the microsphere, and this will generate a force for invaginating the membrane, and ultimately division.
 In fact, this is close to the cell division of cell wall-less bacteria, such as Mycoplasma.
 Continuous reactions will also invariably produce variable polymers that can be inherited by daughter cells.
 In the advanced version of the chemoton, the hereditary information will act as a genetic material, something like a ribozyme of the RNA world.

 Significance

 Origin of life

 The primary use of the chemoton model is in the study of the chemical origin of life.
-Because the chemoton itself can be thought of as a primitive or minimal cellular life as it satisfies the definition of what a cell is (that it is a unit of biological activity enclosed by a membrane and capable of self-reproduction).
+This is because the chemoton itself can be thought of as a primitive or minimal cellular life as it satisfies the definition of what a cell is (that it is a unit of biological activity enclosed by a membrane and capable of self-reproduction).
 Experimental demonstration showed that a synthesised chemoton can survive in a wide range of chemical solutions, it formed materials for its internal components, it metabolised its chemicals, and it grew in size and multiplied itself.